 Although advanced, it is still a machine that will suffer some technological glitches from time to time.
 To ensure you have high-quality transcriptions after the software has generated the complete transcription for your video, undergoing thorough proofreading is critical.
 This will mitigate all quality issues if any.
 A pro tip here would be to put your transcriptions on your videos.
 But sometimes, it may take some time for the sub-titles to reflect on your video.

-Another way to get hold of transcriptions is integrating the transcriptions on video conferencing tools, such as Zoom and Google Meet.
+Another way to get hold of transcriptions is integrating the transcriptions on a conference call service provider, such as Zoom and Google Meet.
 These tools not only record your videos of the meeting but creates real-time transcriptions of the content.
 This means, whenever you want to record webinar content, these tools should always be in your top considerations.

 Although all the above tips are unique and great ways to integrate transcriptions and subtitles into your videos, there is yet another way that can prove to be the master of all.